djangdal/new_project_readme/README.md

 4. Verify that the pull request is rebased with latest develop, new things could have been added to develop after the pull request was made.
 5. Accept the pull requsst
 6. Delete the feature branch

-## Delivering a new version
-Perform the following steps when creating a new delivery:
-1. Make sure the current state of develop is ready for delivery
-2. Merge delivery into the master branch
-3. Create a tag on the master branch explaining the delivery.
-For example "AppStore_V1.0.3"